natebarksdale/natebarksdale.github.io/src/content/blog/2001-09-01-decolonizing-harry.md

 description: Reflecting on the complexities of class, race, and intentional community living, the author's journey delves into the struggles of pursuing simplicity and the unintended consequences of well-meaning ideals.
 emoji: 🌍
 tags:
+  - 🌍 Society
+  - ✝️ Christianity
+  - ❤️ Kindness
-  - 🤝 communities
+  - ❤️ Forgiveness
-  - 🌱 simplicity
+  - ❤️ Charity
 haiku: |
   Seeking common ground,
   Tensions of class and race rise,